CurlyWurly-1/STM8S103F3P6-development-board/README.md

 # STM8S103F3P6-development-board

+*Updating this repo is in progress*

-The STM8S103F3P6 is a 20 pin PIC microcontroller with 16 GPIO pins.
-It is a cheap board what it can do and can be easily purchased from well know selling sites, such as those beginning with the letter "E"
+The STM8S103F3P6 is a 20 pin PIC microcontroller development board with 16 GPIO pins.
+It is a cheap, quite powerful and easily available
 This repository is for collecting "C" programs (COSMIC) that can be used to program the STM8S103F3P6 development board as seen in the picture below (via the STVD IDE)

 Please note: